blmoor/blmoor/pages/legacy.md

 <!--add Hoffschwelle, as well as the Hoffschwelle_Charts.pdf-->

 Although Rosenwald had died, Black education in Mississippi continued to thrive with improvement and local involvement.
 For example, only 32% of Black teachers in Greensboro held a college degree in 1932, but by 1952, all Black teachers held a college degree, with 65% earning a Master's degree.
-Furthermore, Black colleges doubled their enrollement in 1940s, increasing their income from $8 million in 1930 to $38 million in 1947 (Klarman, <a href="https://www.jstor.org/stable/1073592">"Brown, Racial Change, and the Civil Rights Movement,"</a> p.
+Furthermore, Black colleges doubled their enrollement in 1940s, increasing their income from $8 million in 1930 to $38 million in 1947 (Klarman, ["Brown, Racial Change, and the Civil Rights Movement,"](https://www.jstor.org/stable/1073592) p.
 66).

 <!--see hyperlinked citation above for suggested format of other citations!-->